JavaScript Syntax

 var

-In addition to the reserved keywords, ECMA-252 also defines a list of future reserved words that cannot be used as identifiers or property names:
+In addition to the reserved keywords, ECMA-252 also defines a list of future reserved words that cannot be used as identifiers:

 enumimplementslet